Other commentary from the latest public sector finances data can be found on the following pages:

 Download this table Table 1: Central government net cash requirement on own account.xls .csv

-At the end of June 2020, the amount of money owed by the public sector to the private sector was just under £2.0 trillion (or £1,983.8 billion), which equates to 99.6% of gross domestic product (GDP).
+At the end of July 2020, the amount of money owed by the public sector to the private sector was £2,004.0 billion, which equates to 100.5 % of gross domestic product (GDP).

 The Bank of England’s contribution to debt

-The Bank of England's (BoE's) contribution to debt is largely a result of its quantitative easing activities via the BoE Asset Purchase Facility Fund (APF) and Term Funding Schemes.
+The Bank of England’s (BoE’s) contribution to debt is largely a result of its quantitative easing activities via the Bank of England Asset Purchase Facility Fund (APF), Term Funding Schemes (TFS) and Covid Corporate Financing Facility Fund (CCFF).

 Bank of England Asset Purchase Facility Fund

-In March 2020, the BoE announced the expansion of its APFby £200 billion to a total of £645 billion.
-A further expansion of £100 billion was announced by the BoE in June 2020, taking the total stock of asset purchases financed by central bank reserves to £745 billion (at nominal value).
+In March 2020, the Bank of England (BoE) announced the expansion of its Asset Purchase Facility Fund (APF) by £200 billion to a total of £645 billion.
+A further expansion of £100 billion was announced by BoE in June 2020, taking the total stock of asset purchases financed by central bank reserves to £745 billion (at nominal value).

-At the end of June 2020, the gilt-holding APF was £518.8 billion (at nominal value), an increase of £43.6 billion compared with a month earlier.
-Over the same period, the net gilt issuance by the DMO was £57.0 billion, which implies that gilt holdings by units other than the APF have grown by £13.4 billion since May 2020.
+At the end of July 2020, the gilt holdings of the APF were £539.2 billion (at nominal value), an increase of £20.4 billion compared with a month earlier.
+Over the same period, the net gilt issuance by the DMO was £22.8 billion, which implies that gilt holdings by bodies other than the APF have grown by £2.4 billion since June 2020.

-As a result of these gilt holdings, the impact of the APF on public sector net debt (PSND) stands at £113.9 billion, the difference between the nominal value of its gilt holdings and the market value it paid at the time of purchase.
-Note that the final debt impact of the APF depends on the disposal of the gilts at the end of the scheme.
+As a result of these gilt holdings, the impact of the APF on public sector net debt stands at £115.8 billion, the difference between the nominal value of its gilt holdings and the market value it paid at the time of purchase.
+The final debt impact of the APF depends on the disposal of the gilts at the end of the scheme.

 Term Funding Scheme and Term Funding Scheme with additional incentives for Small and Medium-sized Enterprises

-In March 2020, the Bank of England announced the expansion of its Term Funding Scheme with the introduction of the Term Funding Scheme with additional incentives for Small and Medium-sized Enterprises (TFSME).
+In March 2020, the BoE announced the expansion of its Term Funding Scheme with the introduction of the Term Funding Scheme with additional incentives for Small and Medium-sized Enterprises (TFSME).

-In June 2020, an additional £5.9 billion of loans were made under the TFSME scheme, bringing the total stock of loans under the Term Funding Scheme umbrella to £110.9 billion and so adding an equivalent amount to PSND.
+In July 2020, an additional £1.6 billion of loans were made under the TFSME scheme, however because of repayments, the total stock of loans under the TFS umbrella reduced by £3.6 billion compared with last month, to £107.3 billion and so adding an equivalent amount to public sector net debt.

-If we were to remove the temporary debt impact of APF and Term Funding Scheme, public sector net debt excluding public sector banks (PSND ex) at the end of June 2020 would reduce by £192.9 billion (or 9.7% percentage points of GDP) to £1,790.9 billion (or 89.9% of GDP).
+If we were to remove the temporary debt impact of APF and TFS, public sector net debt (excluding public sector banks) at the end of July 2020 would reduce by £194.7 billion (or 9.8% percentage points of GDP) to £1,809.3 billion (or 90.7% of GDP).

-The data for the latest months of every release contain a degree of forecasts; subsequently, these are replaced by improved forecasts as further data are available and finally outturn.
+The data for the latest months of every release contain a degree of forecasts; subsequently these are replaced by improved forecasts as further data are made available and finally outturn.

 The coronavirus (COVID-19) pandemic has had an unprecedented impact on both tax receipts and expenditure.
 These impacts are likely to be revised further as the full effects of the coronavirus on the public finances continue to become clearer.